King Charles II of England

 Catherine of Braganza; Credit – Wikipedia

 Despite fathering many illegitimate children with his mistresses, Charles had no children with Catherine.
 It is thought that Catherine did have at least three miscarriages.
-Despite having many mistresses, Charles insisted that Catherine be treated with respect, and sided with her over his mistresses when he felt she was not receiving the respect she was due.
+Despite having many mistresses, Charles insisted that Catherine be treated with respect and sided with her over his mistresses when he felt she was not receiving the respect she was due.
 After an initial shock at being presented to Charles’ mistress right after her marriage, Catherine maintained a dignified attitude towards her husband’s mistresses and showed many acts of kindness to his illegitimate children.
 When it became apparent that Catherine would not produce an heir to the throne, it was suggested that Charles divorce his wife and marry a Protestant princess.
 Charles refused the suggestion.

 King Charles II, Portrait by John Riley, c.
 1680–1685; Credit – Wikipedia

 On February 2, 1685, King Charles II suffered an apparent stroke and died four days later at the age of 54.
 Modern analysis of his symptoms seems to indicate he may have died from uremia, a symptom of kidney failure.
 While Charles was dying, Catherine was ill and sent a message begging his forgiveness for being unable to come to him.
 Charles replied to her, “Alas, poor woman, it is I who should be begging forgiveness.”
 Charles asked his brother James to look after his mistresses: “…be well to Portsmouth, and let not poor Nelly starve,” referring to Louise Renée de Penancoet de Kérouaille, Duchess of Portsmouth and Nell Gwyn.
 He also apologized to his courtiers: “I am sorry, gentlemen, for being such a time a-dying.”
-The night before his death, Charles apparently converted to Roman Catholicism, although it is unclear that his level of consciousness allowed for a true commitment.
+The night before his death, Charles converted to Roman Catholicism, although it is unclear that his level of consciousness allowed for a true commitment.
 On the morning of his death, February 6, 1685, Charles received the Last Rites of the Roman Catholic Church from Father John Huddleston.
 King Charles II was buried at Westminster Abbey using the Church of England rites.
 He was the last monarch to have an effigy carried at his funeral.
 The effigy is still displayed at Westminster Abbey.

 Wax effigy of Charles II, Westminster Abbey Museum